A bit about me …

 Having been taught by Karen Brown since the age of 8 she and I have collaborated on many occasions.
 From time to time Karen invites me to feature in her regular recitals, usually playing duets, but occasionally we perform as Quicksilver – a flute trio / quartet that I’ve been part of for 20+ years.

-Occasionally there is an opportunity to play in an ensemble at a UCL Chamber Music Club concert, and in December 2017 at the Christmas concert I enjoyed performing (on flute) the Telemann Concerto in E minor for flute, recorder and strings.
+Occasionally there is an opportunity to play in an ensemble at a UCL CMC concert, and in December 2017 at the Christmas concert I enjoyed performing (on flute) the Telemann Concerto in E minor for flute, recorder and strings.
+I will be taking part in the premier of Roger Beeson’s new work, playing the flute in The Oxen for choir, flute, clarinet and cello at the year’s Christmas concert.

 I’m also a founder member of a flute trio, Trio Concorde, who mostly play for fun.